 - Do not donate or receive blood transfusion without screening for HIV and other infectious diseases.

-These 5 things Africans should consider remains the road map for curbing the endemic HIV problem in the continent.
+These 5 major considerations for avoiding HIV infection remains the road map for curbing the endemic HIV problem in the continent.